 Happy weekend one and all.
-I am bringing you this post a week after getting back to blighty following a week in Reims, France.
-If you follow me on Instagram @sophiessuitcse you will already know I went to Disneyland Paris last week, and my god it was wonderful.
+I am bringing you this post a week after getting back to blighty following a week in France and visiting the magical world that is Disneyland Paris.
+If you follow me on Instagram @sophiessuitcasetravel you will already know I went to Disneyland Paris last week, and my god it was wonderful.

 - Stay locally